akshatmittal/youtube-realtime/README.md

 # Support

-If you would like to support this project, please consider donating via [PayPal](https://paypal.me/AkshatMittal/25USD) or [Instamojo (India)](https://imjo.in/26KdPa) to keep this tool free!
+If you would like to support this project, please consider supporting me on [BuyMeACoffee](https://www.buymeacoffee.com/akshatmittal)!

 # License